dev-plutolabs/plutopad/README.md

 **ESP32/Arduino library for communicating with a PlutoPAD, allowing users to easily integrate the wireless controller into their own projects.**

 PlutoPAD library manages all PlutoPAD states using a compact packet structure and provides user-defined callbacks for button events, connections, and disconnections.
-Ideal for robotics and embedded projects (like PlutoBUG), it offers a simple and reliable wireless control interface.
+Ideal for robotics and embedded projects (like PlutoBUG), it offers a simple and reliable control interface for your PlutoPAD controller.

 ---